 Voices over Passchendaele performed at Northwood House on the Isle of Wight over the November Armistice weekend, about the first use of ground to air wireless in the aeroplanes over the battlefield and marking 100 years since the end of WWI.

-The Power Behind the Microphone about the beginnings of radio in Chelmsford, and Marconi, features the moment in 1920 when the opera star Dame Nellie Melba sang on the wireless, the first world-wide radio broadcast ever and which was due to mark that centenary and be performed at the Civic Theatre in Chelmsford, but from it instead came a short, streamed presentation to mark the moment on 15th June 2020.
+The Power Behind the Microphone about the beginnings of radio in Chelmsford, and Marconi, features the moment in 1920 when the opera star Dame Nellie Melba sang on the wireless, the first world-wide radio broadcast ever.
+The play was due to mark that centenary and be performed at the Civic Theatre in Chelmsford, but from it instead came a short, streamed presentation of the main scene with Anna Steiger as Melba, to mark the moment on 15th June 2020.

-Felicity’s novel Cutting In has been re-published February 2021.
-Like all her novels you can buy it online or from your favourite book shop.
+Felicity’s novel Cutting In was re-published February 2021.
+Like all her novels you can buy it online or from your favourite book shop or go to our SHOP to order it direct.

-Felicity’s memoir The Lights of Leicester Square – The Golden Years of Cinema about her years working in cinema management in London’s West End comes out early in 2022 to celebrate the Queen accession to the throne.
-Felicity was Senior Assistant Manager at the Odeon and Leicester Square Theatres, the first woman in Rank’s West End Cinema Front of House management, and surrounded by huge crowds of cinema enthusiasts, press and media buzz, the Royal family, movie stars, and the rich and famous, and big business, very big business!
-This glossy hardback Limited Edition with over 150 fabulous photographs and a Foreword by Michael Grade will be published early in 2022.
-See Our Newest Book.
+The Lights of Leicester Square – The Golden Years of Cinema Felicity’s memoir about her years working in the Odeon and Leicester Square Theatres.
+Felicity was the first woman in Rank’s West End Cinema Front of House management, surrounded by huge crowds of cinema enthusiasts, press and media buzz, and all the Royal family.
+Movie stars, the rich and famous – and big business, very big business!
+This glossy hardback has over 150 fabulous photographs and a Foreword by Michael Grade.
 Don’t miss out!
-Contact us direct to order it now.
+Go online to your favourite book shop to order.
+Go to our SHOP here to order it direct.